When you Need or Want a New Home

 The buy to let (BTL) mortgage market can sometimes be overwhelming, particularly if you’re just setting out on life as a landlord.
 From explaining the things you need to think about to making your final choice of mortgage product, our advice and reassuring support means you can take your first steps in the lettings sector with confidence.

-Despite recent changes in tax and Stamp Duty legislation, property remains an attractive source of income for many people across the UK.
+Property remains an attractive source of income for many people across the UK.
 However, things to bear in mind include that the common differences between a BTL mortgage and borrowing against the home you’ll live in often include higher rates of interest, the requirement for a proportionally greater deposit and higher lender fees.

 On top of that, there are other practical considerations to take into account – specialist buildings and contents insurance (we can help you here, too) and the costs involved in having a professional agent manage the tenancy if you’re not planning on doing it yourself.